oasisprotocol/curve25519-voi/README.md

    a curve25519-dalek pull request by Jack Grigg (@str4d), with additional inspiration taken from Thomas Pornin's paper and curve9767 implementation.

- * The assembly optimized field element multiplications were taken (with minor modifications) from George Tankersley's ristretto255 package.

  * The Elligator 2 mapping was taken from Loup Vaillant's Monocypher package.